LET THE PRACTICE KNOW YOUR VIEWS – THEY ARE IMPORTANT TO US

 HOW TO COMPLAIN

-In the first instance please discuss your complaint with the staff member concerned.
-Where the issue cannot be resolved at this stage, please contact a member of the management team, who will try to resolve the issue and offer you further advice on the Complaints Procedure.
-If your problem cannot be resolved at this stage and you wish to make a formal complaint, please let us know as soon possible, ideally within a matter of days.
+If you feel able to, you may discuss your concern with the staff member involved; however, you may raise a complaint directly with the management team at any time.
+If you wish to make a formal complaint, please let us know as soon possible.
 This will enable the practice to get a clear picture of the circumstances surrounding the complaint.

 Written Complaints should be addressed to: